d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband_scratch.md

 ## Early Stopping Hyperparameter Configurations

-In the example above every neural network will be trained for the same number `max_epochs` of epochs.
+In the example above every neural network is trained for the same number `max_epochs` of epochs.
 If we are lucky, we have a high correlation between validation errors after a few epochs and at the end (after `max_epochs` epochs).
 In Figure :numref:`img_samples_lc`, we see that after a few epochs we are already